fbatiga/silex-pumped-distribution/README.md

 ============================

 This project is a sample for a bootstrap silex application.
-It's based on lyrixx's Silex Kitchen edition.
+It's based on **lyrixx's Silex Kitchen edition**.
 For more informations, see the [**dedicated page**](http://lyrixx.github.com/Silex-Kitchen-Edition).

 ## BASE PROJECT

-lyrixx project is a great way to start working on silex with a proper structure.
+**lyrixx project** is a great way to start working on silex with a proper structure.
 It features
 - Directory structure
 - MVCish approach